ledwindra/stata-codespaces/README.md

 <img width="802" alt="image" src="https://user-images.githubusercontent.com/39021609/130316290-dc8fa744-19a1-48dc-bc7d-08b646f28428.png">

 10. You're now able to run Stata kernel on Jupyter Notebook using GitHub Codespaces by typing `jupyter notebook` on terminal.
-Just click open in browser when you're promped to.
+Just click open in browser when you're prompted to.
 Also, you need to input the token.
-See the picture below where I censored the par, that's the token that you're going to use
+See the censored the part below, that's the token that you're going to use

 <img width="1160" alt="image" src="https://user-images.githubusercontent.com/39021609/130316370-c1561bff-6eb4-425e-98ff-b71a27af8aaa.png">